-The first phase of counter installations focused on 15 existing bike lane locations.
+The first phase of counter installations focused on existing bike lane locations.
 The location of these counters is shown in the map below.
 The second phase of counter installations will focus on other existing bike lane locations as well as new bike lanes implemented according to the Multimodal Transportation Master Plan and the City of Norfolk Bicycle and Pedestrian Strategic Plan.

 Types of Counters

-The City of Norfolk owns two types of counters - Eco-Counters and Roadsys counters.
-The 15 counters installed in March 2021 were Roadsys counters.
-These counters are solar-powered aluminum posts with two electric sensors installed into the pavement of the bike lanes (left image).
-The mixed bike-pedestrian counters also include an infrared sensor that faces the sidewalk (right image).
-The second phase of counter installations will be Roadsys counters.
+- Roadsys Counters: Solar-powered aluminum posts with two electric sensors installed into the pavement of the bike lanes (left image).
+The mixed bike-pedestrian counters also include an infrared sensor that faces the sidewalk (middle image).

 The bike counters use an inductive loop sensor technology and have been installed to detect bicycles in existing bike lanes.
 The pedestrian counters use an infrared sensor to count pedestrians on the adjacent sidewalk.
 Some counters are bicycle only counters and some are mixed bike and pedestrian counters.